-As well as the educational components of your tour, spending time in a theme park can be fun and enjoyable.
-All theme parks operate under strict safety codes as part of their license and this in itself should be reassuring.
+Spending time in a theme park can be fun and enjoyable.
+All theme parks operate under strict safety codes as part of their license (some of which are available on the theme park's own website) and this in itself should be reassuring.
 However, once again, participants will be without direct supervision for most of the time whilst in the theme park and they will be moving amongst crowds of unknown people.

-- Embarking and disembarking the coach should always be done with adults present to guide and assist at the door(s). - Where it is possible to embark and disembark from two doors on the coach then both doors should have adults present to guide and assist; single file entry/exit is recommended. - Participants should be aware of moving traffic from several directions and manoeuvring traffic into/out of parking places. - Pedestrian crossings/walkways should be used to reach the theme park's entrance. - Participants should walk across to the theme park entrance gate as a group until inside the park. - The time(s) for meeting up and the place(s) to meet should be clearly stated and explained. - Adults should always be in the theme park whilst the participants are there. - All participants should be provided with and carry with them at all times a note of contact numbers and details should they need to call an adult or the hotel. - When participants are in the theme park they should always go and stay in groups of at least three and be reminded of basic health and safety principals. - Participants should be encouraged to remain self-contained within their own group and not to become involved with any other members of the public. - Participants should at all times adhere to the information and instructions given by the signs and personnel of the theme park. - The individual rides/activities will have specific rules on display or related by the theme park personnel; they should be fully adhered to. - Participants should be made aware that it is the theme park adults who are the people to approach for help/assistance in the first instance when no adult is present. - Participants should be advised of wearing appropriate clothing as well as the carrying of other clothing to match changing weather conditions during the day. - Depending on the weather conditions on the day, water, drinks, food should be carried at all times in order to maintain energy/hydration levels. - At all times all participants should stay within the grounds of the theme park. - All participants should assemble at a designated meeting point and all accounted for before being led back to their coach by the adults.
+- Embarking and disembarking the coach should always be done with adults present to guide and assist at the door(s). - Where it is possible to embark and disembark from two doors on the coach then both doors should have adults present to guide and assist; single file entry/exit is recommended. - Participants should be aware of moving traffic from several directions and manoeuvring traffic into/out of parking places. - Pedestrian crossings/walkways should be used to reach the theme park's entrance. - Participants should walk across to the theme park entrance gate as a group until inside the park. - The time(s) for meeting up and the place(s) to meet should be clearly stated and explained. - Adults should always be in the theme park whilst the participants are there. - All participants should be provided with and carry with them at all times a note of contact numbers and details should they need to call an adult or the accommodation. - When participants are in the theme park they should always go and stay in groups of at least three and be reminded of basic safety principals. - Participants should be encouraged to remain self-contained within their own group and not to become involved with any other members of the public. - Participants should at all times adhere to the information and instructions given by the signs and personnel of the theme park. - The individual rides/activities will have specific rules on display or related by the theme park personnel; they should be fully adhered to. - Participants should be made aware that it is the theme park adults who are the people to approach for help/assistance in the first instance when no adult is present. - Participants should be advised of wearing appropriate clothing as well as the carrying of other clothing to match changing weather conditions during the day. - Depending on the weather conditions on the day, water, drinks, food should be carried at all times in order to maintain energy/hydration levels. - At all times all participants should stay within the grounds of the theme park. - All participants should assemble at a designated meeting point and all accounted for before being led back to their coach by the adults. - Participants should then be led across as a group or in sub-groups to return to the coach. - All participants should be accounted for before moving off.